sbt/sbt-native-packager/src/sphinx/DetailedTopics/debian.rst

 Getting Started
 ---------------
 By default, the debian packaging settings will take all files under ``src/debian/DEBIAN`` and map them into the debian control directory.
+Make sure you have to following tools installed on your machine in order to build debian packages natively:

+* dpkg-deb
+* dpkg-sig
+* dpkg-genchanges
+* lintian
+* fakeroot

+If you are on windows you can try to use the jdeb packaging described below.

 Settings
 --------